 - Insurance Companies

-They are increasingly valued by healthcare groups that have come to rely on them to help with care management tasks and to act as patient liaisons, easing some of the burdens on nurses and physicians.
+Medical assistants are increasingly valued by healthcare facilities that have come to rely on them to help with care management tasks and to act as patient liaisons, easing some of the burdens on nurses and physicians.

 Part Nine Medical Assistant Jobs - Employment Rate by State and City